whotracksme/whotracks.me/blog/trackers_in_your_favorite_site.md

 header_img: blog/trackers_on_site/blog-sankey-1.png
 +++

-In this post we'll try to do two things: show you how to use whotracks.me data and API to investigate trackers on reddit, or any of your favorite sites, and teach you how to easily build sankey diagrams.
+In this post we'll try to do two things:

+1. teach you how to easily build sankey diagrams.
 We'll start with the second.
+2. show you how to use whotracks.me data and API to investigate trackers on reddit, or any of your favourite sites, using sankey diagrams

 ## Sankey Diagrams
 When building the tracker maps that you see on popular site profiles on whotracks.me,